whitestone-no/SegnoSharp/docs/running/docker.rst

     docker-compose up -d

-This will download (pull) the image if you have not already done it, and start the image as a container.
+This will download (pull) the image and start the image as a container.
 When it says ``Completed`` and returns you to the command line you should be able to start using SegnoSharp on `http://localhost:8080 <http://localhost:8080>`_.

-Test